sunmingtao/poker-hand-analysis/Leaks.md

 14. Pot size cbet works well because villain doesn't face it everyday and generally will over fold.
 15. When deciding whether to call a bet on the turn, need to not only think about the real outs, but also the bluff outs, such as front door flush draw.
 16. When check raise with set on the flop, the size should always be large (unless in multiway pot), because villain tends to call the flop raise then fold to turn aggression.
 So the most profitible line is pot size raise, then half pot, half pot.
+17. Dry board: bet small, bet big, bet bigger.
+Wet board: bet large, bet small (1/2 pot), bet small (1/2 pot) (given the board texture doesn't change).
+Reason: Villains don't fold pair on the flop even if it's wet, and villains also don't like to fold pair when all the draws brick off.
+However, if on the turn the board is wet, and villain only has middle pair, he's likely to fold to big bet.
+Hence the small bet to put villain in an indifferent position.